sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/IshwaryaVaradarajanWiki.md

 * Built score tracking functionality for Alienships, AlienSoldiers and AlienCreatures.
 * Creating seperate scoreboard objects for each of the above said elements.

+Week7 (11/10/2017)
+* Completed Level 1 ScoreBoard module integration with other enemy and player modules of the game
+* Integration of Level 2 scoreboard module with player completed.
+* Integration of Level 2 scoreboard module enemy module is in progress

 Below are the instances that indicate, that the team adopted the 'Eliminate Waste' which is one of the lean core values:

 Week1 (09/16/2017)